postgresml/postgresml/pgml-dashboard/content/blog/simultaneously-writing-multi-language-native-libraries.md

 description: A story and example of simultaneously writing multi-language native libraries using Rust
 ---

-# Outline
-- Overview
-- A quick Aside, What is Wrong with Vanilla FFIs
-- py03 and neon
-- Our macros

 # Simultaneously Writing Multi-Language Native Libraries

 <div class="d-flex align-items-center mb-4">